Angshuk58/Angshuk58/README.md

 # Hi there, I'm Angshuk Maity 👋

 Welcome to my GitHub profile!
-I'm a passionate AI enthusiasy who loves to explore new technologies and build projects that solve real-world problems.
+I'm a passionate AI enthusiast who loves to explore new technologies and build projects that solve real-world problems.
 Here you'll find a collection of my open-source contributions, personal projects, and anything else I work on that might be useful or interesting to others.

 ## 🚀 About Me